HyeeunMok/dog-show/README.md

 # Overview

-A conformation show, also referred to as a breed show, is a kind of dog show in which a judge familiar with a specific dog breed evaluates individual purebred dogs for how well the dogs conform to the extabilished breed type for their breed, as described in a breed's individual breed standard.
+A conformation show, also referred to as a breed show, is a kind of dog show in which a judge familiar with a specific dog breed evaluates individual purebred dogs for how well the dogs conform to the established breed type for their breed, as described in a breed's individual breed standard.
 (From Wikipedia)

 # Purpose